Medical Billing & Coding Schools

 Medical Coding & Billing Program Accreditation

 Most medical billing and coding jobs require a postsecondary certificate or associate degree and professional certification.
 According to the American Health Information Management Association (AHIMA), a degree typically draws better employment and credentialing opportunities.
 Nonetheless, postsecondary certificates offer faster workforce entry and may meet coding certification requirements.
-Additionally, the flexibility of online medical billing and coding programs makes either option more accessible, especially for working professionals.
+The flexibility of online medical billing and coding programs makes either option more accessible, especially for working professionals.

 Potential applicants should note that some medical billing and coding programs are clearly titled as such, while others offer degrees in health information technology.
 Prospective students should research the applications of specific degrees, so they do not limit their options unnecessarily.
 Health information and health informatics are related but distinct majors.